arberx/great-films/README.md

 #### Notorious - 1946

 A woman is asked to spy on a group of Nazi friends in South America.
 How far will she have to go to ingratiate herself with them?

+### Citizen Kane - 1941

+When a reporter is assigned to decipher newspaper magnate Charles Foster Kane's (Orson Welles) dying words, his investigation gradually reveals the fascinating portrait of a complex man who rose from obscurity to staggering heights.